Bit-Nation/Pangea-Docs/README.md

 ### Getting Started

 The best way to get involved in the development process is through joining our [slack](https://bitn.slack.com) after reading the following documentation.
+Relevant Slack channels are #dev for general dev discussions, and #dev-bots for realtime dev push notifications from GitHub, Trello and Travis.

 ### Languages and Frameworks